Optimize Facebook Ads - By NOT Over-Optimizing

 The most effective way to ruin the learning phase (and thus keep your targeting pretty random all the time) is to do continuous updates to your ad set settings, like adding a custom audience, changing a few placements or making too big budget changes.
-When you never allow your ad sets to pass the learning phase and then start delivering the real results you’ll always be in the learning phase, guessing, hoping for more low hanging fruits to fall (yes, they tend to fall first and then people panic because CPA is rising once they’re gone).
+When you never allow your ad sets to pass the learning phase and start delivering the real results you’ll always be in the learning phase, guessing, hoping for more low hanging fruits to fall (yes, they tend to fall first and then people panic because the CPA is rising once they’re gone).

 Keep a close eye on your learning phase, allow it to learn and then you’ll be able to harvest the full potential of Facebooks optimizations.
-Not every, but many changes you do along the way will reset the learning phase and you’ll be back guessing - BUT, once an ad set has passed the learning phase and resets due to small changes, the learning will most likely go much faster and you’ll be back in the sweet, sweet lane of stability and control.
-As a spy inside of Facebooks HQ once said, “when people are doing the least amount of changes in their accounts results tend to be more stable and costs tend to go down”.
+Not every, but many changes you do along the way will reset the learning phase and you’ll be back guessing - BUT, once an ad set has passed the learning phase and resets due to small or large changes, the learning will most likely go much faster and you’ll be back in the sweet, sweet lane of stability and control.
+As a spy inside of Facebooks HQ once said, “when people are doing the least amount of changes in their accounts, results tend to be more stable and costs tend to go down”.
 Don’t quote me on that one, but it’s true.

 2: Hacking conversion hours ⏳

 I’ve heard all kinds of strategies regarding time limitations.
 Everything from “I’m only showing my ads every Friday and Saturday since I read that people tend to buy more those days” to “I’ve cracked the system… the majority of purchases happens between 3pm until 9pm, that’s the only time I’m showing my ads now.
 Saving moneeeeey”.